1. What is Financial Accounting?

 • Assets – Resources controlled by the entity (cash, inventory, PPE, receivables).

-• Liabilities – Present obligations arising from past events (loans, payables, provisions).
+• Liabilities – Present obligations from past events (loans, payables, provisions).

-• Owner’s Equity – Residual interest of owners; comprises capital contributed, retained earnings, reserves.
+• Owner’s Equity – Residual interest of owners; comprises capital, retained earnings, reserves.

 4. Types of Accounts (Classification)